projectchrono/chrono/doxygen/documentation/tutorials/install/install_chrono.md

 Please **download and install** [CMake](http://www.cmake.org/cmake/resources/software.html).

-###Install Git
+###Install a GIT client

-If you do not have a Git client in your computer, you must install one.
+If you do not have a GIT client in your computer, you must install one.
 For example in Windows **download and install** [SourceTree](http://www.sourcetreeapp.com/).

-For more informations, see the [Git repository]() page.

 ###Download the project by cloning the Git repository

 Download the Chrono::Engine SDK by performing a **clone** of the Git repository in a directory of your workstation.
-Assuming you are using [http://http://www.sourcetreeapp.com/ SourceTree]:
+Assuming you are using [SourceTree](http://www.sourcetreeapp.com/):

 1. press the **Clone / New** button in SourceTree
    ![](Install_ST1.gif)